What are your options with a DUI charge? More than you may realize.

 Test Refusal Crimes—Refusal to take a test in Minnesota is currently a criminal offense.
 In other words, even if a person was under the legal limit or perhaps had no alcohol or illegal drugs in their system, they could still be charged with a serious criminal offense for simply not taking a blood, breath or urine test.
 A person who refuses to submit to testing will be charged with a gross misdemeanor, even if it is a first offense.

-Choose aggressive representation to fight the charges against you.
+Choose aggressive representation to fight the charges against you and your case.

 - Was there a legitimate reason for stopping your vehicle?

 - Was there probable cause to arrest you for DWI/DUI?

 - Were the tests given to you on the roadside administered properly?

 - Did you get a chance to speak with a lawyer?

 - Was the blood/urine/breath test given to you accurate and administered properly?

 - Was there a warrant obtained before any blood or urine test?